-Microsoft House – the new headquarters of Microsoft Italy, has opened its doors in the beautiful district of Porta Volta in Milan.
+Microsoft House – the headquarters of Microsoft Italy, is nestled away in the beautiful district of Porta Volta in Milan.

-The beautiful modern glass building with its sharp angles and innovative use of space is expected to receive more than 200,000 visitors, 10,000 professionals, 4,000 students and 1,000 school principals in its first year alone – highlighting Microsoft’s commitment to open innovation and collaboration with the local community and surrounding environment.
+The beautiful modern glass building with its sharp angles and innovative use of space received more than 200,000 visitors, 10,000 professionals, 4,000 students and 1,000 school principals in its first year alone – highlighting Microsoft’s commitment to open innovation and collaboration with the local community and surrounding environment.

 “Microsoft House reflects our mission of helping people and organizations to get more out of digital,” said Carlo Purassanta, CEO of Microsoft Italy.
 “Located at the heart of Milan, in a dynamic environment easily connected with the rest of Italy, half of the building is open to our ecosystem of customers, consumers, partners, and students as part of the commitment we have undertaken as Microsoft Italy”.

 “We want Microsoft House to be the new address for innovation in Italy – from large corporations to start-ups, from students to the world of NGOs, and our partners, Microsoft House represents a new place to innovate, collaborate and generate ideas.
 Only together, can we do great things to grow Italy”.

 Microsoft House itself is host to 832 windows, with six floors – three of which are freely open to the city of Milan for use.